NovatecConsulting/influx-baselining/README.md

 This means that the response time is the ratio of the two: the total time spent divided by the number of requests.
 This value can be baselines too, the joining of the series happens within the baseline generator.

+In addition to the "counter", "gauge" and "ratio" baselines, there is also a "query" baseline.
+Here, a query can be used to specify what data should be used for the baseline calculation.
+Based on the data, a mean value will be calculated for the configured precision.
+The specified query should use the placeholder `${timeFilter}`, thus, the application can set the query's time window.

 ## Configuration

 The application is a Spring-Boot application.